 Many electric utilities outsource some or all of their vegetation management to specialized contractors.
 These contractors have the right staff and equipment to maintain vegetation.

 Contractors with tight cash reserves may face challenges with business expenses such as payroll.
-These problems may get worse in the busy summer season or during storm preparedness and response projects.
+These problems may worsen in the busy summer season or during storm preparedness and response projects.

 a) Is financing the right solution?

 The simple solution to this problem is to use a line of credit to handle expenses.
-The line will help you bridge the gap between invoicing and payments while allowing you to build up your reserves.
+The line helps you bridge the gap between invoicing and payments while allowing you to build up your reserves.

 One way to improve your cash flow is to use invoice factoring.
 This solution can provide funds to cover expenses and is more flexible than bank financing.